django-cas-ng/django-cas-ng/README.rst

 Proxy Granting Ticket
 ---------------------

-If you want your application to be able to issue Proxy Ticket to authenticate agains some other CAS application, setup the CAS_PROXY_CALLBACK parameter.
+If you want your application to be able to issue Proxy Ticket to authenticate against some other CAS application, setup the CAS_PROXY_CALLBACK parameter.
 Allow on the CAS config django_cas_ng to act as a Proxy application.
 Then after a user has logged in using the CAS, you can retrieve a Proxy Ticket as follow: